--------------------------------

 The Address Verification System (AVS) helps to match the card user’s address with the account or delivery address.
 Because carding bots will often be trying to verify multiple cards from different people, it’s very likely that the addresses won’t match.

-Using an external fraud solution that analyses genuine user behaviour is a good way to block carding bots.
-This form of fraud prevention uses machine learning to spot signs of bot behaviour and block activity in real-time.
+Using an external fraud solution that analyses genuine user behavior is a good way to block carding bots.
+This form of fraud prevention uses machine learning to spot signs of bot behavior and block activity in real-time.

 Many bots operate from within their own window.
 This means that they may need to pretend they are using a specific browser, such as Chrome, to be able to access your site.
 Browser validation software can check to see if the user is really using the browser they say they are and eliminate these types of fraud bots.